knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

    - knsubscribe
 ```

-**Binding the Role to the Service Account:** Create a role binding in the target namespace to bind the role to the service account from the source namespace.
+**Binding the Role to the Service Account or User:** Create a role binding in the target namespace to bind the role to the service account or the user from the source namespace.

+This example uses the service account created from before:

 ```
 apiVersion: rbac.authorization.k8s.io/v1